francisco-camargo/docker-hello-world/README.md

 # Docker Hello World

-This repo follows [The Ultimate Docker Course](https://codewithmosh.com/p/the-ultimate-docker-course) by Mosh Hamedani.
+***This repo follows [The Ultimate Docker Course](https://codewithmosh.com/p/the-ultimate-docker-course) by Mosh Hamedani.***

 This repo contains a Dockerfile and JS application which prints `Hello World!` to the console.
-This README.md gives instructions on how to use Docker to create and use an image for this JS application.
+This README.md gives instructions on how to use Docker to create and use an image to run this JS application.

 ## Docker version